tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 ### Setting Up the Executable

-Since our objective is to lauch a root shell using the program, we need to first prepare the executable.
+Since our objective was to lauch a root shell using the program, we had to first prepare the executable.

-The first step is compiling it.
-In order for our attack to work, we have to use `-fno-stack-protector` and `-z execstack` to deactivate the **StackGuard** and the non-executable stack protections, respectively.
+The first step was compiling it.
+In order for our attack to work, we had to use `-fno-stack-protector` and `-z execstack` to deactivate the **StackGuard** and the non-executable stack protections, respectively.

 The compilation command would be as follows: